Paul Holdsworth, Engineer

 When you have your ideal lowest temperature, it’s important to resist the temptation to turn it up on the colder days.
 As mentioned previously, your thermostat will work by measuring the temperature and amending accordingly.
 If you’re finding your home isn’t reaching the desired temperature when turned on, it may simply be a case of setting your heating to turn on a little earlier in the day than it is currently.

-When you’ve followed your thermostat guide and set it to your ideal temperature, your programmable or digital thermostats can then be set to come on at different times of the day.
+When you’ve followed your thermostat guide and set it to your ideal room temperature, your programmable or digital thermostats can then be set to come on at different times of the day.
 For an average household, setting the heating to come on around 20 minutes before you get out of bed should be enough to keep your home warm during the morning.

 You should ensure your heating is switched off during the day while you’re at work and programmed to come back on 20 minutes before you are due to arrive home.
 Depending on your work schedule, you can program your thermostat to suit you and the other members of your household.

 Learn more on whether you can leave your boiler on continuously throughout the day.

 As explained earlier, the analogue and digital thermostat are also wall thermostats.
 They’re usually placed in a room where you spend a lot of time such as your living room - or even in your hallway for easy access.